FLotfiGit/FLotfiGit.github.io/_pages/academic-service.md

 - IEEE Communications Society (ComSoc)
 - IEEE Women in Communications Engineering (WICE)
 - IEEE Young Professionals
- - ACM SIGKDD

 Verification

 Review records are available through the Web of Science Reviewer Recognition Service (Clarivate).
-If you'd like, I can add years for each journal-review role, add links (e.g., Clarivate verification link), or reformat this section into a two-column list for a tighter layout.